 The word ‘creative’ is bandied about quite a lot in food and culinary speak, isn’t it.
 And creativity is indeed the spice of life — literally!
 When sperm and cell get together, that’s what they do, they ‘create’ life!
 When it comes to cooking, I am not always impressed by the finer shades of the word ‘creative’, however, because quite often it means that the person who thinks he or she is being frightfully clever and ‘creative’ is actually cutting corners.
 The genuine creative cooks are those who know their stuff inside out and who have a lot of experience to back them up, they don’t cut corners! they build upon sound foundations.
 End of lecture.

-I thought I would go ‘creative’ last week … and not because my seams were bursting with hubris and arrogance but, quite simply, because I had to deal with some leftovers and some squid ink pasta that had recently gone past its best-before date.
+I thought I would go ‘creative’ last week … but not because my seams were bursting with hubris and arrogance but, quite simply, because I had to deal with some leftovers and some squid ink pasta that had recently gone past its best-before date.
 I suppose we could call this ‘faux creativity’, spurred on as it was by a rationale of waste-not-want-not and good husbandry as opposed to any searing fire of culinary genius.

 PUTTING IT ALL TOGETHER